manuel1280/basic_user/README.md

 2. The middleware works throw CORS gem
 3. validations are on the User model
 4. En point return JSON data only with attributes :id, :full_name, :birthday, :image_url, :gender
+5. Datebase used for development is SqliLite and production is Postrgrestql (to be deployed on heroku)